ESR-NZ/Training/Advanced_Genomics_Workshop/Week_07/README.md

 ### Polishing an assembly generated from nanopore reads using racon

 We can improve the quality of an assembly using `racon`, a tool specifically designed for polishing long-read genome assemblies.
 Polishing is a critical step in the genome assembly process, as it helps correct errors and improve the accuracy of the final assembly.
+You can find more information about the `racon` genome polishing tool from its GitHub repository [https://github.com/isovic/racon](https://github.com/isovic/racon)

+Remember to cite the paper:

+&emsp; Vaser R, Sović I, Nagarajan N, Šikić M. Fast and accurate _de novo_ genome assembly from long uncorrected reads. _Genome Research_ 2017;27:737-746 doi: [10.1101/gr.214270.116](https://doi.org/10.1101/gr.214270.116)

 #### Data preparation